ryobase/InitGL/README.md

 ## The window system

 Different APIs exist across operating systems for creating and managing windows.
 Once again, we don't want to have to worry about the specifics of each, so we'll use a handy library to deal with them for us.
 There are a number of such libraries available with varying capabilities and features.
-For this guide, I've decided to go with GLFW (link) due to its simplicity.
-If you're looking for additional features, feel free to check out SDL (link) and SFML (link).
+For this guide, I've decided to go with GLFW (https://www.glfw.org/) due to its simplicity.
+If you're looking for additional features, feel free to check out SDL (https://www.libsdl.org/) and SFML (https://www.sfml-dev.org/).

 The first thing we'll need to do in order to use GLFW is to grab its source code.
 There are a couple ways you can do this.
 If you're using git, you can check out GLFW as a submodule of your repository.
 This is nice because it allows you to pull GLFW into your repository without having to keep around an entire duplicated copy of the GLFW source code.
 If you don't want to use submodules, you can always clone GLFW and manually copy it into your repository.
 If you don't want to use git at all, you can download a copy of the source code from (link).